 The Hartsfield-Jackson International Airport, owned by the City of Atlanta, is one of the world’s busiest.
 One worrisome piece of data: 17% of technical staff did not have required licenses or certifications.

-Many of the findings – and recommendations -- in the audit related to data systems that were improving, but were still diffuse, sometimes paper-based and often inconsistently used.
+Many of the findings – and recommendations -- in the audit related to data systems that were improving, but were still diffuse, sometimes paper-based, often inconsistently used, and plagued with missing data.
 Close to 17% of data fields were blank and only 65% of work orders included start dates and finish dates.

 While noting the difficulties of comparing airports, due to different methods of measurement and the issues that come with self-reported statistics, the audit noted that Atlanta had a passenger to staff ratio “four times higher than the median”, based on six large airports that auditors contacted for comparison.

 Another problem was the absence of a salary and compensation study to provide documented evidence that salaries were uncompetitive with the market, a problem that hobbles the division’s efforts to fill positions.
-“Lack of competitive salaries has affected the department’s ability to hire technical staff, such as electricians,” auditors wrote.
+Uncompetitive city pay “has affected the department’s ability to hire technical staff, such as electricians,” auditors wrote.
 In fact, 30% of the electrician positions in February 2021 were vacant.